gedcom7code/js-gedcom/README.md

 - `references`, a (usually empty) list of other structures that this is the `payload` of
 - optionally `id`, a recommended xref_id to use in serializing pointers to this structure

+Both GEDCStruct
+and the list of GEDCStruct returned by `fromJSON` and `fromString` have two utility methods, `querySelect` and `querySelectAll`, modeled after the corresponding methods in DOM Elements but using GEDCOM dot-notation paths instead.
+In particular,

+- `XYZ` matches any structure with tag `XYZ`
+- `.XYZ` matches any top-level structure with tag `XYZ`
+- `ABC.XYZ` matches any structure with tag `XYZ` that is a substructure of a structure with tag `ABC`
+- `ABC..XYZ` matches any structure with tag `XYZ` that contained within a structure with tag `ABC`

 GEDC parsing takes care of converting xref_id to pointers and managing CONT and CONC pseudostructures;
 GEDC serializing handles these going the other way.

-GEDC parsing and serializing both accept a configuration object with the following keys:
+GEDC parsing and serializing both accept a configuration object with the following keys.

+Parsing configurations:

 - `len` = `0`{.js}